Religion in Mexico

 Mexico is a secular country and has allowed freedom of religion since the mid-19th century.
 Mainline Protestant denominations and the open practice of Judaism established themselves in the country during that era.
 Modern growth has been seen in Evangelical Protestantism, Mormonism and in folk religions, such as Mexicayotl.
 Buddhism and Islam have both made limited inroads through immigration and conversion.

 Religion and the state

-The Mexican Constitution of 1917 imposed limitations on the Roman Catholic Church in Mexico and sometimes codified state intrusion into religious matters.
-The government does not provide financial contributions to the religious institutions, nor does the Roman Catholic Church participate in public education.
+The Mexican Constitution of 1917 imposed limitations on the Catholic Church in Mexico and sometimes codified state intrusion into religious matters.
+The government does not provide financial contributions to the religious institutions, nor does the Catholic Church participate in public education.
 Christmas is a national holiday and every year during Easter and Christmas all schools in Mexico, public and private, send their students on vacation.

 In a major reversal of the Mexican state's restrictions on religion, the constitution was amended in 1992 lifting almost all restrictions on the religions, including granting all religious groups legal status, conceding them limited property, and lifting restrictions on the number of priests in the country.
 Until recently, priests did not have the right to vote, and even now they cannot be elected to public office.